QuestNetwork/quest-engine-js/README.md

 We have chosen Angular/Electron as an example environment because we believe it offers the best accessibility for developers coming from any other language/framework.
 It is already being used in Python on PyQt5 and we aim to provide the underlying library in Go and wherever possible in Rust as well.

-qDesk makes it possible to build custom, secure and decentralized social networks in less than 20 days.

-0.9.5+ allow to connect qDesk Social profiles to Twitter without sharing information with Twitter as an additional layer of verification.
-It is planned to add passive verification for a custom list of external networks to verify the peer identities.

-1.0.0+ complies with privacy regulations and can be used for confidential information as a production social network for enterprises worldwide.

 [qDesk](https://github.com/QuestNetwork/qDesk) works in the browser, as an Electron on Windows, Mac and Linux and Android using Cordova.

 Check out other [Awesome Quest Network dApps](https://github.com/QuestNetwork/awesome/blob/master/README.md)!